shannontyx/CloudComputingProject/README.md

 Replace <VM_EXTERNAL_IP> with the external IP of your VM.
 ```

-Configure Test Parameters:
+**Step 5: Configure Test Parameters**

 Number of Users: Start with 10 and increase incrementally (e.g., 10, 50, 100).
 Spawn Rate: Set to 5 users per second.
-Step 5: Analyze Results
-Download CSV Files: The --csv=results flag generates CSV files with performance metrics (e.g., response time, failure rates).
+The --csv=results flag generates CSV files with performance metrics (e.g., response time, failure rates).
 These files are saved in the VM's home directory.

+**Step 6: Analyze Results**
+Download CSV Files:
+Access VM via Google Cloud Console: Go to Compute Engine > VM Instances.
+Click SSH for your locust-vm.

+In the browser-based SSH terminal:
+Click the three-dot menu in the top-right corner.
+Select Download File.

+Enter the path to the files, e.g., ~/results_stats.csv.

-Generate Graphs: Use tools like Excel, Google Sheets, or Python to create graphs based on the CSV data for analysis.
+**Step 7: Generate Graphs: Use tools like Excel, Google Sheets, or Python to create graphs based on the CSV data for analysis.**